 "... like sliding into a bathtub full of warm mac and cheese."—BSNYC

-The A. Homer Hilsen was born in 2003, and filled the humongous gap between race-only road bikes and mountain bikes.
-It redirected our approach to bikes and riding, and created our "country bike" category (now replaced by mainstream bike makers who bafflingly didn't see the need for roadish bkes with more tire clearance until their competitors started selling"gravel bikes").
+The A. Homer Hilsen was born in 2005 and filled the humongous gap between race-only road bikes and mountain bikes.
+It redirected our approach to bikes and riding and created our "country bike" category (now replaced by mainstream bike makers who bafflingly didn't see the need for roadish bikes with more tire clearance until their competitors started selling"gravel bikes").

-Take dvantage of the clearance built into it, and start with a 38 to 42mm tire.
+Take advantage of the clearance built into it, and start with a 38 to 42mm tire.
 Go bigger or smaller next time, if you feel like you must.
-Also, put a small rack up front or in back, and at least one bag on it.
+Also, put a small rack in the front or the back, and at least one bag on it.
 A Bananasack, a Slimsucker, a BagBoy, or if you shop for food a lot, a Happisack, the bag name inspired by a song title that sounds a lot like Happisack.

 If you want speed on the road with the versatility to tour or ride dirt now and then, A. Homer Hilsen is perfect for you,